 Steve Jobs biographer Walter Isaacson doesn’t agree with Google CEO Larry Page, who is claiming that Steve Jobs anger at Android was all “for show”.
 Speaking at the Royal Institution last night, Isaacson outlined why Jobs felt such ‘thermonuclear’ anger at Google for stealing the iPhone interface.

-As outlined in our article about the lecture delivered by Isaacson last night, to explain the significance of the current dispute with Google, Isaacson told the story of how Microsoft stole Apple's graphical user interface back in the 1980s.
+To explain the significance of the current dispute with Google, Isaacson told the story of how Microsoft stole Apple's graphical user interface back in the 1980s.
 (More below)

 Isaacson emphasised that Steve Jobs believed in a closed system, where you control the hardware to go with the software.
 When Bill Gates took Apple’s graphical user interface that was bad enough, but what really infuriated Jobs was that Gates licensed the interface out “promiscuously”, to Dell and Compac, and IBM, and so on.
 As a result, “Microsoft ended up being dominant.”